Skip to content

 How to Use the <img> Tag

 The <img> tag has a src attribute and contains the Data URL of the image.
-A Data URL is composed of two parts, which are separated by a comma.
-The first part specifies a Base64 encoded image, and the second part specifies the Base64 encoded string of the image.
+A Data URL is composed of two parts, separated by a comma.
+The first part specifies the MIME type (and optionally the character encoding), and the second part contains the Base64 encoded string of the image.
 Add also an alt attribute.

 <img src="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAUAAAAFCAYAAACNbyblAAAAHElEQVQI12P4